Frequently Asked Questions

 Applying to PCU-WHS and Registering for Courses

 PCU operates on a continuous intake system.
 Once you are admitted for study, you will be able to take courses in the next semester.
-You can find full information about the admissions process at https://www.pcu-whs.ca/admissions/admissions-process/

 In addition to filling out the application form, you should begin the process of obtaining any required documentation including transcripts and documentation related to previous education.
-Evidence of your educational background will be used to determine how many credits can be applied to your degree study on entry.
+Evidence of your educational background will be used to determine how many credits can be applied to your degree program on entry.

 Once PCU-WHS receives your application, it will be reviewed to make sure it is complete and then will be sent on to the registrar for approval.